Request an Elder Law Consultation

 In order to overturn a trust based on mental incapacity, the contestant must demonstrate that the maker of the trust failed to understand:

 As you can see, some of these circumstances are quite open to interpretation.
-Because of this, it's vital to have the experienced representation of the New York trust contest attorneys at Cona Elder Law.
+Because of this, it's vital to have the experienced representation of a New York trust contest attorney at Cona Elder Law on your team.
 We'll work to protect your rights and your interests.

 Only an individual with legal standing (someone who will be personally affected by the trust) can challenge the trust.
 Two of the most common parties who traditionally demonstrate standing to question the validity of the trust include:

 The decision to contest a trust or to defend a trust contest should not be taken lightly.
 Yes, it may result in hurt feelings and a deterioration of relationships.
 However, if the issue cannot be amicably resolved out of court, action becomes necessary.
-The New York Estate Litigation attorneys of Cona Elder Law will work to protect your rights.
+The New York Estate Litigation attorneys at Cona Elder Law will advocate to protect your rights.

 Contact us at 631.619.2533 today!